 The Need For AI In Cybersecurity

-All cyber-security organizations need advanced threat detection methods that can minimize the risks of breaches or identity thefts.
-A data breach can result in an irreparable reputational loss for your company, damaging your relationship with partners and clients alike.
+All cyber-security organizations need advanced threat detection and response methods to minimize the risks of breaches or identity thefts.
+A data breach can result in an irreparable reputational loss for your company, damaging your relationship with partners and clients.

-The Federal Trade Commission and Consumer Financial Protection Bureau ensure that any company which doesn't adequately protect consumer privacy will compensate for the damage.
+The Federal Trade Commission and Consumer Financial Protection Bureau ensure that any company that doesn't adequately protect consumer privacy will compensate for the damage.
 Therefore, data breaches can also be extremely expensive.

 An example is the 2017 data breach that the credit bureau Equifax went through.
 They compromised 147 million clients' data and had to pay a global settlement of up to $425 million.
-Norton reports that it takes 196 days for a company to recover from a data breach on average.
+Norton reports that, on average, it takes 196 days for a company to recover from a data breach.

 AI in cyber-security helps you avoid these monetary and reputational consequences.
 IT and cyber-security professionals can leave threat intelligence to AI while investing their energies in mitigating risks that require human intervention.

 ML and AI recognize data patterns and detect threats based on past incidents and risks.
-An automated AI system also decreases incident response time, thereby making your company more compliant and its cyber-security more robust.
+An AI system powered by security automation tools also decreases incident response time, making your company more compliant and its cyber-security more robust by improving cybersecurity maturity.
 Here are a few ways AI improves cyber-security systems.

 Cyber-attackers are becoming increasingly sophisticated in their efforts.
 There are new threats that companies have to face each day.
 However, a traditional cyber-security system relies on indicators or signatures to detect threats it has already encountered in the past.
 Therefore, this method doesn't work for new, undiscovered threats.

-A study that surveyed 850 executives found that 61% of them maintain the opinion that they wouldn't be able to keep company data secure without AI.
+A study that surveyed 850 executives found that 61% maintain the opinion that they couldn't keep company data secure without AI.
 Methods that rely on signatures can recognize around 90% of threats.
 Overhauling your current system and relying exclusively on AI will up that percentage to 95%, but you'll have to work through a slew of false positives.

-It's best to integrate an automated cyber-security assessment tool into your existing system so you can enjoy the security benefits of both.
+It's best to integrate an automated cyber-security assessment tool into your existing system to enjoy both security benefits.

 A study from the Ponemon Institute reports that unpatched vulnerabilities cause 60% of breaches.
-Organizations using large systems such as SAP can't keep up with the vulnerabilities they have to patch, so they prioritize ones that present the highest risk.
+Organizations using large systems such as SAP can't keep up with the vulnerabilities they have to patch, so they prioritize the ones with the highest risk.

-However, AI can analyze a wide range of accounts and servers to detect anomalies before a vulnerability is even reported.
-An example of such an ML method is known as User and Behavioral Analytics.
+However, AI can analyze various accounts and servers to detect anomalies before a vulnerability is reported.
+An example of such an ML method is User and Behavioral Analytics.